 - Job-He ended up having 14,000 sheep, 6,000 camels, 1,000 yoke of oxen, 1,000 female donkeys, and some other miscellaneous wealth (Job 42:12).
 Translation: Probably several millions in today’s terms.
 If we estimate that 1 sheep cost about $100 of today’s money, you can see that 14,000 X $100=1.4 million bucks!
 And that is just the sheep.
 Again, I have no idea how much a sheep would be worth back then, but I assume probably around $100, or at least worth more than today since food was more scarce back then.
 And that doesn’t include his other animals.
 Even if a sheep was less, I am guessing he is at least a multi-millionaire in today’s terms.

-- King Solomon- The bible goes into detail of how wealthy Solomon really was.
+- King Solomon- The Bible goes into detail of how wealthy Solomon really was.
 The temple alone is absolutely extravagant!
 He had tons of stuff.
 If I had to estimate Solomon’s wealth in today’s terms, I would say probably hundreds of millions, possibly billions.
 But keep in mind, he also had to sustain an entire country with that wealth!
 So you can consider Solomon is also basically like the national treasury for his country!

-Just those two examples alone show a couple of men blessed by God, who the bible describes as being upright, and God fearing people.
+Just those two examples alone show a couple of men blessed by God, who the Bible describes as being upright, and God fearing people.
 Again, even though they had these millions, they acquired it honestly, was very careful to manage it, did not deny any poor that they came across, and put 100% of their trust into God.
 Even notice Job’s attitude when he lost it all–it is a true testimony!
 This is what Job says when all of his property is taken away (which would have been millions): “(Job 1:20-21) Job arose and tore his robe & shaved his head & fell on the ground and worshiped.
 And he said, “Naked I came into my mother’s womb, and naked shall I return.
 The LORD gave, and the LORD has taken away; blessed be the name of the Lord.”

 That is a very powerful testimony!
 Wow!
 After losing MILLIONS, Job is sad, but quickly shrugs it off, and then even blesses God!

-It Isn’t How Much We Make, It is How Much We Give That is Measured (not in dollar amount, in spirit).
+It Isn’t How Much We Make, It is How Much We Give That is Measured

 What I find interesting is that God isn’t really interested in dollar amounts.
-This is illustrated many times in the bible.
+This is illustrated many times in the Bible.
 The amount isn’t important to God.
 In fact, it reminds me of a joke:

-A man had a dream & was talking with God.
+A man had a dream and was talking with God.
 He said, “What is a million years like to you?”
 God replies, “A million years is but a minute to me.”
 The man then asked, “God, what is a million dollars to you?”
-God responded, “A million dollars is like 1 penny to me.”
+God responded, “A million dollars is like one penny to me.”
 The man then thought he would be clever, and he asked God, “God, can I borrow a penny?”
 God then responded, “Sure, give me a minute.”

 So money itself is nothing to God, just like time.
-But look at an example in the bible.
+But look at an example in the Bible.

 41 And Jesus sat over against the treasury, and beheld how the people cast money into the treasury: and many that were rich cast in much.
 42 And there came a certain poor widow, and she threw in two mites, which make a farthing.
 43 And he called unto him his disciples, and saith unto them, Verily I say unto you, That this poor widow hath cast more in, than all they which have cast into the treasury: 44 For all they did cast in of their abundance; but she of her want did cast in all that she had, even all her living.
 (Luke 21: 1-4)